othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - A blue agent works to maintain system stability and uptime
 - A red agent attempts to disrupt services through various attack vectors
 - A poller monitors service availability in real-time
-- An overseer tracks metrics and coordinates the simulation

 ## Requirements

 - Docker and Docker Compose
-- 8GB+ of available RAM
+- 4GB+ of available RAM
-- 4+ CPU cores
+- 2+ CPU cores
 - Anthropic Claude API key for the vibectl agents

 ## Quick Start